-Stabbing outside New Orleans church sends two people to the hospital
+Toddler among three victims in stabbing outside New Orleans church

 Officers received the call around 8:45 A.M. and responded to the 4300 block of Canal Street.

+New information reveals there were three victims; two adults and a three-year-old.

-The female victim was reportedly stabbed in the neck and back.
+The adult female victim was reportedly stabbed in the neck and back.

 She was transported to an area hospital and is listed in critical condition.

-The male victim suffered a cut wound to the arm, and is being treated at the scene.
+The male victim suffered a cut wound to the arm, and received treatment at the scene.

+With the male victim was a the three-year-old female, who was unharmed in the incident.

+The attack happened at the Canal Street Church which also operates a daycare and early learning center with about 40 children.

-A suspect is in custody, and she is believed to have a mental disturbance.
+Howard is believed to have a mental disturbance.

+She will be booked into the Orleans Parish Justice Center for three counts of attempted first-degree murder.

+The daycare center closed for the day, and parents were called to pickup their children.
+Brooks said the center would reopen on Friday.

 This investigation is ongoing and we will continue to update this as more information becomes available.